 - Drag, push and pull notes across the beat.

-Don’t “lock in” with the rhythm section.
+Don’t rhythmically “lock in” with the rhythm section.
 You are talking with your instrument.
-Don’t let the rhythm section dictate you where to speak your guitar.
+Don’t let the rhythm section dictate where you play your melodic phrases.

 - Don’t play too many long sustained notes.

-- Don’t forget to let your music breath.
+- Don’t forget to let your music breathe.
 You don’t have to play all the time.

 Space and silence are important.
 What you don’t play is as important as what you do play.